Brantwood House, 1st Thimble + Felt Week.

 I really hate it when properties say that!

 However I can show you my fav room of the house- Ruskin’s Study thanks to his friend Collingwood’s painting.
 They have reproduced the wallpaper in this room based on a photo and Ruskin’s design.
 The fireplace (with Della Robbia’s Virgin and Child sculpture above it) is to the right of that sketch.
-Here it is in a sketch by Arthur Severn
+Here it is in a sketch by Arthur Severn.

 Son liked the sitting room best.
 People who could play were invited to play the piano in this room.